Motel: Modernization

 In the late 20th century, a majority of motels in the United States came under the ownership of people of Indian descent, particularly Gujaratis as the original "mom and pop" owners retired from the motel industry and sold their properties.
 However, some families still kept their motels, and to this day, one can find a motel owned by the same family who built and ran it originally (e.g. the Maples Motel in Sandusky, Ohio) with a subsequent generation continuing the family business.

 Many low-end independent motels have had to adapt in order to remain competitive with Economy Limited Service franchise chains that continue to gain market share.
 For instance, motels that once touted color television as a luxury now come standard with numerous amenities comparable to economy limited service hotels, including flatscreen television, pay-per-view or in-room movies, microwave ovens, minibar fridges, and wireless Internet.
-Similar to modern hotels, motel rooms are now required to be reserved online using credit cards so guests cannot remain anonymous, and secured against intruders with key cards which expire as soon as a client checks out.
+Similar to modern hotels, motel rooms are now required to be reserved online using credit cards so guests cannot remain anonymous, and secured against intruders with keycards which expire as soon as a client checks out.
 Long-time independent motels which join existing low-end chains to remain viable are known as "conversion" franchises; these do not use the standardized architecture which originally defined many franchise brands.

 While many former motel chains left the low-end of the market to franchise mid-range hotels, a handful of national franchise brands (Econo Lodge, Travelodge, Knights Inn and Magnuson Hotels lowest tier M-Star) remain available to owners of existing motels with the original drive-up-to-room motor court architecture.

 Due to the negative stigma associated with "motel", many surviving motel establishments which retain their original layout have since rebranded to "hotel", "inn", or "lodge".